-SHOPPING WITH SENSE- MODELING (County only)
+SHOPPING WITH SENSE- MODELING (COUNTY ONLY) FASHION REVIEW ENTRY ONLY

 Model outfit put together for under \$25.
-Can be purchased from any store including second hand stores and garage sales.
+Can be purchased from any store including secondhand stores and garage sales.
 Purchase price does not include accessories.
 Must include a one page explanation of where the outfit will be worn and a description of their savvy shopping experience.
-Pre-entry and fashion narrative due by June 15.
+Pre-entry and fashion narrative due by June 14.
 Include receipts with your description.
 Must be enrolled in a clothing project to participate.